rosetta-code/rosetta-doc/docs/source/start/install.md

   conda env create -n env-name -f environment.yml
   :::

-  If you want to develop Rosetta for Python using a Conda-based package manager, your ***base*** environment needs to have `conda-build`, the tools to develop new packages using Conda.
+  Your ***base*** environment also needs to have `conda-build`, the tools to develop new packages using Conda.
+With this, we can call `conda-develop` to install the Rosetta package for Python in "development mode" from the repo that we just cloned.

-  To create a Conda environment

   :::{code-block} python
-  conda-install -n base conda-build conda-develop /path/to/git/repo/
+  conda-install -n base conda-build conda-develop ./rosetta-py3
   :::
   :::::